 - 1. Trade had not in recent decades been a major contributor to declining manufacturing employment or rising wage inequality in developed countries; - 2.
-Workers employed in import-competing sectors could readily reallocate to other sectors if displaced by trade; - 3.
+Workers employed in regions specializing in import-competing sectors could readily reallocate to other regions if displaced by trade; and - 3.
 Due to the 'law of one price' for skill, any labor market impacts of trade would be felt by low-skill workers generally, not by trade-exposed workers specifically.